Bulletin #1143, Home Composting

 Why Should I Make Compost?

-Composting is the most practical and convenient way to handle your yard wastes.
+Composting is a practical, convenient, and sustainable way to handle yard waste and other organic materials.
 It can be easier and cheaper than bagging these wastes or taking them to the landfill or transfer station.
-Compost also improves your soil and the plants growing in it.
-If you have a garden, a lawn, trees, shrubs or even planter boxes. you have a use for compost.
+Compost is a valuable soil amendment that can improve your soil and promote plant growth.
+If you have a garden, a lawn, trees, shrubs, or even planter boxes. you have a use for compost.

-By using compost you return organic matter to the soil in a useable form.
-Organic matter in the soil improves plant growth by helping break heavy clay soils into a better texture, by adding water and nutrient-holding capacity to sandy soils and by adding essential nutrients to any soil.
+By using compost, you return organic matter to the soil in a usable form.
+Organic matter in the soil improves plant growth by helping break heavy clay soils into a better texture, by adding water and nutrient-holding capacity to sandy soils, and by adding essential nutrients to any soil.
 Improving your soil is the first step toward improving the health of your plants.
-Healthy plants help clean our air and conserve our soil.

 What Can I Compost?

 Anything that was once alive can be composted.
 Yard wastes, such as fallen leaves, grass clippings, weeds and the remains of garden plants, make excellent compost.
-Woody yard wastes can be clipped and sawed to a size useful for the wood stove or fireplace, or they can be run through a shredder for mulching and pathmaking.
-Used as a mulch or for paths, they will eventually decompose and become compost.
+However, larger wood material will not decompose quickly and homeowners may find reducing the size of the material helpful.
+Otherwise woody yard wastes can be clipped and sawed to a size useful for the wood stove or fireplace, or they can be run through a shredder for mulching and path making.
+Used as a mulch or for paths, they will eventually decompose.

 Care must be taken when composting kitchen scraps.
 Compost them only by the methods outlined in this brochure.
-Meat, bones and fatty foods (such as cheese, salad dressing, and leftover cooking oil) should be put in the garbage.
+Meat, bones, and fatty foods (such as cheese, salad dressing, and leftover cooking oil) should be put in the garbage.
+While these can be composted, it is not recommended to do this at home due to animal vectors, odors, and potential health issues.

 How Can I Use Compost?

 Compost can be used to enrich the flower and vegetable garden, to improve the soil around trees and shrubs, as a soil amendment for houseplants and planter boxes and, when screened, as part of a seed-starting mix or lawn top dressing.
-Before they decompose, chipped woody wastes make excellent mulch or path material.
-After they decompose, these same woody wastes will add texture to garden soils.
+It is recommended by the University of Maine that any compost should not fill more than 1/3 of growing containers.

 The Essentials of Composting

-With these principles in mind, everyone can make excellent use of their organic wastes.
+With these principles in mind, everyone can make excellent use of their organic waste.

 Biology